WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    anyone uses the same key in a TLS certificate and an exchange-signing certificate.
    1. A string that consists of octet 32 (0x20) repeated 64 times.
-   1. A context string: the ASCII encoding of “HTTP Exchange”.
+   1. A context string: the ASCII encoding of "HTTP Exchange".

+      Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this context string, but implementations of drafts MUST NOT use it and MUST use another draft-specific string beginning with "HTTP Exchange " instead.
+This ensures that signers can predict how their signatures will be used.
    1. A single 0 byte which serves as a separator.
    1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR map mapping: